-Prudence Nyamishana is a communications specialist focusing on strategic communications for women’s rights, governance and sustainable development.
-She is a Ugandan netizen that makes he vice heard through her blog – Pru’s Notebook and @nyapru1 on twitter.
+Prudence Nyamishana is a communications specialist that is passionate about women’s rights, governance, civic engagement and sustainable development.
+She is a Ugandan netizen that makes he voice heard through her blog – prudencenyamishana.wordpress.com and @nyapru1 on twitter.
 She is Uganda’s Global Voices contributor amplifying human rights, gender, governance, and development stories that are trending on social media.
 She is currently a communications consultant with Centre for Public interest Law Uganda.
+She has done a number of communications related work with a number of development agencies including Watoto Childcare ministries, Forum for Women in Democracy, ManUp, UN Women, USAID, and UNVolunteers.
 With all this communications work she hopes that her country will be a better place.

 Latest posts by Prudence Nyamishana

 6 February 2016